 EPCAMR Executive Director

 Robert has been the Executive Director for the Eastern Pennsylvania Coalition for Abandoned Mine Reclamation (EPCAMR) since 1997.
-He has worked with numerous planning committee partners to coordinate and co-host 19 annual state-wide conferences on Abandoned Mine Reclamation (AMR) and Abandoned Mine Drainage (AMD) remediation (www.treatminewater.com).
+He has worked with numerous planning committee partners to coordinate and co-host approximately 20 annual statewide conferences on Abandoned Mine Reclamation (AMR) and Abandoned Mine Drainage (AMD) remediation (www.treatminewater.com).
 This effort started with an Anthracite Region conference on AMD in 1996 to bring many partners together to address PA’s number one “non-point” source of pollution.

-Robert has spoken at several National conferences on EPCAMR projects and the organization’s ability to leverage funding, manual labor, financial resources, and business and private interests.
-EPCAMR serves as a liaison and project coordinator between the myriad of state, federal, and local agencies to complete hundreds of AMD remediation projects.
+Robert has spoken at several National conferences on EPCAMR projects and the organization’s ability to leverage funding and manual labor from private businesses and public interests alike.
+EPCAMR serves as a liaison and project coordinator between the myriad of state, federal, and local agencies to complete hundreds of mine drainage remediation projects.
 Robert graduated from The Pennsylvania State University in May 1995 with a Bachelor’s Degree in Environmental Resource Management and a concentration in water pollution control technologies and hydrogeology.
 He was born in Wilkes-Barre, Pennsylvania on the day of the historic Agnes Flood and now lives in Nanticoke, Pennsylvania with his wife Tara and 3 children: Hayley, Dawson and Ethan.